msjj622/Kickstarter-analysis/README.md

 The first one is the months of May, jun and july are mostly successful in theater outcomes by launch date.
 It clearly shows that launch dates are close to summer, it seems mostly successful compared to fall and winter seasons.
 Secondly, according to the chart, December seems to overlap with success and failure.
 December is the lowest number of successes in theater outcomes by launch date.
 Half of them are successful and the other half are failed in a grand total, which means December is not a good lunch date for new projects.
 ![Thewater Outcomes by Lunch data](https://github.com/msjj622/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 - What can you conclude about the Outcomes based on Goals?
+Based on the chart, less than 1000 to 1000 to 4999 in the doller-amount range are mostly successful.
+People apt to fund the goal the first two doller-amount range in a play category.

 - What are some limitations of this dataset?
+First of all, I only know 'play' sub category percentage of successful in the chart of outcomes based on goals.
+Also, I don't know what months of launch date of the successful projects in the chart of outcomes based on goals.
+I also think how to know if the successful percentage would be included with mostly successful months of launch date.

 - What are some other possible tables and/or graphs that we could create?
+First of all, we could create 'month' column in excel and create a graph of Theatre outcomes by Launch date based on months and 'play' subcategory, then we know more clearly what months of 'play' got mostly successful instead we used 'theater' in category.
+I would try to consistanly filter the same category or subcategory to create charts to make more clear data since we have category and subcategory.